Akram Alishahi

 About Curriculum Vitae Research Teaching

-I am an Assistant Professor in the Department of Mathematics at the University of Georgia.
+I am an Associate Professor in the Department of Mathematics at the University of Georgia.

 I received my PhD in Mathematics in 2014, from Sharif University of Technology; My advisors were Eaman Eftekhary and Alireza Bahraini.
 Afterwards, I was a Postdoctoral research fellow at Max Planck institute for Mathematics, Bonn from March 2014 till June 2015, and a Ritt Assistant Professor at Columbia University from July 2015 till June 2019.